ausgandalf/drupal_snippets/one-house/themes/one_house/frontend/README.md

 ### Dependencies

 Dependencies need to be installed with [node/npm](https://docs.npmjs.com/getting-started/installing-node), and is best pinned to stable versions via [nvm](https://github.com/nvm-sh/nvm).
-More on [node usage at idfive](https://developers.idfive.com/#/front-end/node).

-- `cd idfive-pattern-lab-starter`
+- `cd pattern-lab-starter`
 - `nvm use`
 - `npm install`